adriaan-vd-graaf/genome_integration/docs/source/about_mr_link.md

 MR-link requires the following for it to run
 - Individual level genotypes and phenotypes of the outcome (a complex trait)
-- Summary statistics of the exposure (gene expression)
+- Summary statistics multiple exposures (gene expression)
 - Genotype of a sufficiently large reference cohort (>= 5000 individuals).

 Running an example gene for MR-link will take approximately 10 seconds on a quad core Intel Core i7-7700HQ CPU processor